Drug and Alcohol Addiction Treatment in Cambridge, MA

 If you or a loved one is experiencing these withdrawal symptoms, it may be time to get help.
 Rest assured, even if dependence has developed, it is never too late to get the help you and your loved ones need.

-Drug addiction treatment is an evidence-based process that offers individuals the opportunity to make positive lifestyle changes and achieve lasting recovery from addiction.
-Relief Recovery utilizes a range of therapeutic interventions including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and more.
-These are used to help individuals understand their addiction, learn healthy coping strategies, and develop the skills necessary for sustained sobriety.
+Drug addiction treatment is an evidence-based process that provides individuals the chance to create positive lifestyle changes and attain lasting recovery from addiction.
+Relief in Cambridge, MA employs various therapeutic approaches including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and others.
+These methods help individuals gain insight into their addiction, adopt healthy coping mechanisms, and build the skills needed for long-term sobriety.

 These addiction treatment programs provide individualized care and are tailored to meet each client’s unique needs.
 As an outpatient treatment center, we provide: